Special Educational Needs at St Stephen’s C of E First School

 We support children’s emotional well being

 Emotional well-being is supported by making sure that children who find “change” difficult are well prepared for any changes or transitions.
 When they are about to change class they are helped to make their own transition book, which they can revisit during the summer holidays.
-To promote positive friendships, we use our values curriculum in our whole school and class assemblies to reinforce thoughtfulness, respect, resilience, selflessness, examples of our core values.
-We are fortunate at St Stephen’s to have strong links with a Family Support Worker who can offer a professional service to our school.
+To promote positive friendships, we use our values curriculum in our whole school and class assemblies to reinforce compassion. love, peace, hope, and forgiveness.
+These are our core Christian values.
+We are fortunate at St Stephen’s to have strong links with St Stephen's Church.

 We support children’s physical needs

 Physiotherapists and Occupational Therapists provide specific advice and guidance for target children.
 They also provide training for staff.
 Teaching assistants follow up any recommendations by providing specific interventions to children with physical difficulties.
 At St Stephen’s all of the learning spaces are on one level so they are accessible to all.
 There is a disabled toilet available.

 We support children’s medical needs

 The school nurse visits school to carry out checks with children and to provide advice and training to staff.
 In school we have four members of staff who are in charge of First Aid and manage the medical area for use by children and adults who are hurt or unwell.
 We accommodate all pupils where possible despite their medical needs as part of our inclusion policy and our Christian ethos.

 We support children during unstructured parts of the day